LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/consumers/the-new-web-messaging-window.md

 layout: newAgentWorkspace
 ---

-New, modern UI for the engagement window template and invitation bas been added to the engagement window studio, greatly improving the consumer experience.
+New, modern UI for the engagement window template and invitation has been added to the engagement window studio, greatly improving the consumer experience.

 The new template includes:
 * Floating window and invitation